On average your neighbors pay $62 a month.See Your Rates

 How is car insurance in St. Louis, MO?
 Despite their safe driving habits, residents of St. Louis have higher car insurance rates than most of Missouri.
 This is thanks to a car theft rate five times higher the national average, a large number of uninsured motorists, and other factors common to urban environments such as property crime and traffic congestion.

-The average cost of auto insurance in Missouri is $724.15 per year.
-The national annual average cost of coverage is $866.31.
+The average cost of auto insurance in Missouri is $745.045 per year.
+The national average price is $889.01.
 You can be sure that rates in St. Louis are much higher than the state average.

 QuoteWizard helps St. Louis residents compare quotes from both national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near St. Louis, Missouri and save up to 40% on your premium.

-Last year, 20,279 people used QuoteWizard to compare auto insurance quotes in St, Louis, MO from multiple companies and find the cheapest rates.
+Last year, 20,279 people used QuoteWizard to compare auto insurance quotes in St, Louis, MO from multiple companies.

 This is our list of the most common vehicles owned by St. Louis drivers requesting quotes through QuoteWizard in the past year.